 Ancient Greece - The Greeks started much earlier than on this timeline as Stone and Bronze Age civilisations.
 The two main groups who were considered 'Greeks' today were the Mycenae and the Minoans.
 This timeline starts with the fall of the Mycenae and what was considered the Greek 'Dark Ages' which lasted until around 800BC.
 This is when things started to change and become more enlightened.
 This was known as the Archaic Period until around 500BC when they entered the Classical period dominated by war.
 This timeline ends at 146BC when the Romans invaded, but the Greek timeline continues past this.

-Roman Empire - This starts with the founding of Rome in 753BC.
-This initially started as the Roman Kingdom (753BC-509BC) before becoming the Roman Republic (509BC-27BC) and then becoming the Roman Empire in 27BC which split in 476BC.
+The Romans - This starts with the founding of Rome in 753BC.
+This initially started as the Roman Kingdom (753BC-509BC) before becoming the Roman Republic (509BC-27BC) and then becoming the Roman Empire in 27BC which split in AD 476.
 The Roman Empire continued for nearly a thousand years after but as two different empires - the Eastern Empire and the Western Empire.

 British Periods from the Normans onwards - These generally begin and end with the passing of monarchies and rulers.
 Post-Victorian Britain has been classed as '20th Century Britain' on the timeline as the Edwardian period (1901-1910), WWI (1914-1918), Inter-War Years (1918-1939) and WWII (1939-1945) would have been too small to have scaled down and have been of use for display purposes.
 Post-WWII is generally classed as either Modern Britain, the Modern Age or the Technological Age.